Details zur Publikation

 Lizenz creative commons licence

-Titel (primär) Agent-based complex systems science in the era of global sustainability crisis
+Titel (primär) Complex adaptive systems science in the era of global sustainability crisis

 Department OESA